Trường Sa, Trường Sa

-Trường Sa is a township (thị trấn) and capital of Trường Sa District, Khánh Hòa Province, Vietnam.
+Trường Sa is a former commune-level town (thị trấn) and capital of Trường Sa District, Khánh Hòa Province, Vietnam.

-The township consists of Spratly Island and nearby islands, reefs and banks.
+The town consists of Spratly Island and nearby islands, reefs and banks.

 History

-The township was established on April 11, 2007 under the Vietnam Government's Decree 65/2007/NĐ-CP.
+The town was established on April 11, 2007 under the Vietnam Government's Decree 65/2007/NĐ-CP.

 Traffic

 The town has a regional airport, Truong Sa Airport, with a runway length of 1,200 m that can accommodate small planes to transport people and necessities as well as transport patients to the mainland.
 The airport management and technical assurance department is in charge of the General Staff Department, Division 370.

 The town also has a lock with many piers that can accommodate many boats at the same time.